 Southwestern Brown Rice SaladCourse: SidesCuisine: AmericanDifficulty: Easy

-This is a terrific make-ahead dish that is healthful, gluten-free, vegan and it keeps very well in the fridge for several days.
+This is a terrific make-ahead dish that is healthful, gluten-free, vegetarian and it keeps very well in the fridge for several days.
 It would be a tasty side dish to take to your next work potluck or family function!
+This recipe make a large batch of this rice salad, so please adjust the amount of ingredients according to your needs.

 - For the dressing